dwdas9/home/articles/DevOps/1_GitHub-Concepts.md

 ## <span style="color: MediumOrchid;Font-family: Segoe UI, sans-serif;">Understanding GitHub Actions</span>

-In this article, I'll explain the core concepts of GitHub Actions using simple language and minimal words.
+In this article, I'll explain the core concepts of GitHub Actions.

 [Further reading.](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions)

 ### <span style="color: PaleVioletRed ">For the Busy Readers</span>

 GitHub Actions is a tool to automate code building and deployment tasks.
 With GitHub Actions, you create **workflows**.
 These workflows are YAML files inside the `.github/workflows` folder in your project.
 Workflows contain jobs, and jobs contain steps.
 Steps can be simple commands, scripts, or pre-built actions from the GitHub community.

+**Another explanation:**

+GitHub Actions is a GitHub feature that lets you run tasks when certain events happen in your code repository.
+You can use it to trigger any part of a CI/CD pipeline using webhooks on GitHub.

+GitHub Actions offers over 13,000 pre-written and tested CI/CD workflows.
+You can also write your own workflows or customize existing ones using YAML files.

+GitHub Actions is not just for CI/CD pipelines.
+Here are some other uses:

+- Running nightly builds in the master branch for testing.
+- Cleaning up old issues or bug reports.
+- Creating bots that respond to comments or commands on pull requests or issues.

+In short, GitHub Actions is the GitHub feature that automates CI/CD and more.

 <p style="
     margin: 20px 0;